 Lake Titicaca Tours

 To send a travel enquiry for the Peruvian side of Lake Titicaca (Puno and floating islands), please visit the Peru destination page.
-To visit the Bolivian side of Lake Titicaca (Copacabana, Moon and Sun islands, please visit the Bolivia destination page.
+To enquire for the Bolivian side of Lake Titicaca (Copacabana, Moon and Sun Islands), please visit the Bolivia destination page.
 Alternatively, you can check the Essential Bolivia Tour and / or the Inca Empire – Lake Titicaca & Machu Picchu tour, which include Lake Titicaca and other attractions in Bolivia and Peru.